-The Council will assess progress toward implementing the Comprehensive Economic Development Strategy.
+The Council will assess progress toward implementing the Comprehensive Economic Development Strategy and update the Comprehensive Economic Development Strategy.

 Visit Natural North Florida

 The Council will continue to staff Visit Natural North Florida (The Original Florida Tourism Task Force) in the implementation of its tourism marketing plan.